 Nothing much, basically.
 There is this neat website, a Facebook page, a YouTube channel, and our catalogue.
-What we are today is a hatch for (nu-)jazz related musicians and bands who release and distribute their music independently, but see a surplus value in being part of a family.
+What we are today is a portal for (nu-)jazz related musicians and bands who release and distribute their music independently, but see a surplus value in being part of a family.
 Flyin’ High Records is a platform for our musicians to be part of something bigger, and for their audiences and fans to discover the Flyin’ High family members they otherwise might not have met.
 How does that sound?
-Go check out our other releases!
+Go check out our releases!

 Flyin’ High Records was founded in 2003 by MFP Collective (DJs Erik van Beek and Mathijs Duringhof, lateron joined by Mark Belaert).
 It was named after the nu-jazz/broken beats clubnights they organised called Flyin’ High Sessions.
 For these occasions MFP Collective invited DJs from Kyoto Jazz Massive and Jazzanova and the like to their hometown Utrecht (NL).
 Check the Flyin’ High Session clubclassics playlist on YouTube.

 When Mathijs had recorded some demo tracks with his band Scallymatic Orchestra, and their drummer Daan made a remix of one of the tracks, Erik suggested to put it on wax.
 MFP Collective did a remix, as well as the guys from Rednose Distrikt, and the first 12″ release Autumn Forest Song was ready to press.
 From then on a string of 12″ releases saw the light, from Dutch as well as international groups, DJs/producers and remixers.
 Check the release page for info and sound.